IB Diploma Programme (DP)

 Online application for DP1

-Admission results are announced on the 13th of June 2024 at the earliest.
+Admission results are announced in June 2025 (the exact date will be announced later).
 The results will be sent to the email address given on the online application form.

 FAQ Frequently Asked Questions